syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 ### Total number of lines

-EditControl has the built in functionality to find the total number of lines by using `PhysicalLineCount` property.
+`PhysicalLineCount` property helps to find the total number of lines in EditControl.

 {% tabs %}